Checkfront/API/README.md

 }
 ```

-### API Notifications
+### API Webhooks

-API notifications provide the ability to send an automated notification when a new booking is created or updated.
-You can configure API notifications in your account under Manage / API / Notifications.
+API webooks  provide the ability to send an automated notification when a new booking is created or updated.
+You can configure API notifications in your account under Manage / Developer / Webhooks.

 ### Sample Code